miladh/BOMD/README.md

 ```
 #-------------------------------
 # Example of configuration file
-# for the HF program
+# for the BOMD program
 #-------------------------------
 chemicalSystem =
 {